koutakou/NymQuest/docs/technical/state_persistence.md

 - **Stale Data Cleanup**: Players offline for more than 5 minutes are automatically removed during loading
 - **Privacy Protection**: Network-sensitive information is excluded from the saved data
 - **Compatibility Checking**: Ensures saved state is compatible with current server configuration
+- **Progress Persistence**: Player experience points and levels are saved and restored across server restarts

 ### Storage Management